twz123/oidc-token-ferry/README.md

 ## Building

+    go build ./cmd/oidc-token-ferry

-There's a `Makefile` that'll build a statically linked linux amd64 binary using Docker.
+There's also a `Makefile` that'll build statically linked and compressed binaries for darwin/linux amd64 using Go 1.9.2 inside a Docker container:

+    make all

 ## License